MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/unity-leaderboard-from-scratch-pre1804.md

     }
 ```

-This is important because the `LeaderboardResult` contains a HasNext property that determines whether or not there is a later section of the leaderboard that can be retrieved.
+This is important because the `LeaderboardResult` contains a `HasNext` property that determines whether or not there is a later section of the leaderboard that can be retrieved.
 The `LeaderboardResult` also stores a variable for the total of rows that make up the leaderboard.
 These properties will be important to navigating your leaderboard.

-To pull data from your `LeaderBoardResult`, simply implement a `for` loop using the `LeaderboardResults` list of `LeaderboardRow` called `Rows`.
+To pull data from your `LeaderBoardResult`, implement a `for` loop using the `LeaderboardResults` list of `LeaderboardRow` called `Rows`.
 In our sample code, we are simply going to concatenate the values in each `LeaderboardRow` into a string to be displayed.

 ```csharp